Life Insurance and Women

 It is important therefore that the full implications of being underinsured are understood and that sufficient cover is put in place so that the surviving spouse and children can stay in the family home and maintain their standard of living.
 Insurance Watch has a Life insurance calculator to estimate just how much cover may be required.

-3. Understand how parental leave and breaks from work could impact your insurance cover
+3. Understand how parental leave and other breaks from work could impact your insurance cover

 Having children can mean that women have extended breaks from work on maternity or unpaid leave.
 These breaks can affect the cover provided by TPD and income protection policies.